Making and breaking nations

 Nationalism and empireThe war grew out of a struggle between South Slav nationalism and a multinational empire (Austria-Hungary) that rested on dynastic tradition.
 But Britain and France had colonial empires, and Tsarist Russia was almost as multinational as Austria-Hungary.
 Hence both sides had to weigh the attractions of subverting their enemies against the risk of blowback into their own possessions.
 In fact the Germans were quickest to support nationalist movements, primarily against Britain.
 In the spring and summer of 1914 the British government had faced the danger of a civil war between Loyalists and Republicans in Ireland, and could not count on the British army’s reliability for coercing the Ulster Protestants.
 The Germans attempted to exploit such tensions by shipping arms to the Republicans before the Easter 1916 rising in Dublin.
 They also encouraged Flemings against Walloons in Belgium, and Poles against Russians.
 But their schemes had little success until in 1917, when partly due to German actions the Bolsheviks seized power in Russia, and promised self-determination for such peoples as the Balts, Ukrainians, and Finns.

-Secret memorandum produced in February 1918 by the British Foreign Office about Great Britain’s international obligations.Free from known copyright restrictions
+Secret memorandum produced in February 1918 by the British Foreign Office about Great Britain’s international obligations.View images from this item (14)

 For the Allies, Austria-Hungary and Ottoman Turkey were the key targets.
 Britain and France supported the claims by Serbia, Italy, and Romania to the South Slav, Italian, and Romanian speakers under Habsburg rule.
 But they hesitated over breaking up Austria-Hungary completely, because they hoped its government would break with Germany and conclude a separate peace.
 These hopes strengthened when Emperor Karl I succeeded to Franz Joseph, and put out peace feelers while easing internal repression.
 But once the Germans learned of his secret diplomacy they forced him to abandon it, and now Britain, France, and America had no cause for restraint.
 In 1918 they backed the claims to self-determination by the Poles, Czechs, Slovaks, and South Slavs, while the parties representing these groups had become alienated from Karl’s regime, and demanded not just autonomy but independence.
 When Karl announced the ‘federalization’ of the Austrian half of his empire, he triggered nationalist takeovers in Krakow, Prague, and Zagreb.
 Karl went into exile, Austria-Hungary broke up, and the new states of Poland, Czechoslovakia, and Yugoslavia replaced it.
 In the 1990s two of these would also disintegrate.